HoutanGh/acupuncture_clinic_website/README.md

 - arrow on right side when on home section and on left side when on find me section
     - sideways animation
 - on the arrow have WELCOME, and LOCATION
+- form
+    - idea to use FASTAPI to work out my own form

 ### Pages